Mount Heng in Hunan — Magnificent Cultural Landscape and Representative of Longevity

 Nanyue Temple Building Complex, Photo by shaddockpapa.

-Firstly built in the year 568, it had been a small temple hiding in the beautiful nature of the mountain range.
+Firstly built in the year 568, it was a small temple hiding in the beautiful nature of the mountain range.

 After Emperor Zhu Yuanzhang (1328 — 1398) awarded this temple a Zangjing scripture, the master there changed its name to Zangjing Temple.